ibm-cloud-docs/vpc/vpe-create.md

    * **Select from existing IPs** - Choose from a list of existing IP addresses.
    * **Select one later** - Select an IP address after creating the endpoint gateway.

-1. Review the order Summary, then click **Create an endpoint gateway**.
+1. Review the order Summary, then click **Create virtual private endpoint gateway**.
 The endpoint gateway is requested for use.

 ## Creating an endpoint gateway from the CLI
 {: #vpe-ordering-cli}